fsharp/fsharp.org/data-access/index.md

  * [Freebase](http://freeebase.com) - A type provider for Freebase is available in the [FSharp.Data](http://fsharp.github.io/FSharp.Data/) library
  * [World Bank](http://worldbank.org) - A type provider for the World bank data sets is available in the [FSharp.Data](http://fsharp.github.io/FSharp.Data/) library

+### Exploratory Data Frame and Time Series Programming

+ * [Deedle](http://bluemountaincapital.github.io/Deedle/) is an easy-to-use, high quality package for data and time series manipulation and for scientific programming.
+It supports working with structured data frames, ordered and unordered data, as well as time series.
+Deedle is designed to work well for exploratory programming using F# and C# interactive console, but can be also used in efficient compiled .NET code.
+If you are familiar with the Pandas library from Python or the 'tseries' package in R, then thispackage is for you.